DeterminateSystems/determinate/README.md

 ## nix-darwin

-> Determinate isn't currently available if you're using [Home Manager][hm] on top of [nix-darwin].
+> The [nix-darwin] and [Home Manager][hm] modules for Determinate are not compatible with one another.
-> We're actively investigating ways to make nix-darwin and Home Manager compatible.
+> If you're using the nix-darwin module, we recommend not using the Home Manager module on top of it.

 You can quickly set up Determinate on macOS using the [nix-darwin] module.